Kneel-soN/SMARTDEEDS/README.md

 ![download-zip](https://github.com/Kneel-soN/SMARTDEEDS/assets/125803337/6c5bc73a-a623-4315-a874-606dde8dfad0)

+Use text editors like Visual Studio Code for easier installation of dependencies
 2) to install the dependencies needed
 , do **npm install**
  > or do **yarn install** if you prefer yarn to install the needed dependencies